fl101/awardfares-blog/_posts/2023-05-05-aeroplan-guide.md

 #### 7. [Short-haul flights within Europe](https://awardfares.com/search?zone:Europe.zone:Europe.;o:price;so:asc;z:aeroplan)

-We typically don't recommend redeeming miles on short-haul flights, but in during some weeks or seasons the cash fares can be incredibly high, and miles can helpy you save a ton of money.
+We typically don't recommend redeeming miles on short-haul flights, but during some weeks or seasons the cash fares can be incredibly high, and miles can helpy you save a ton of money.
 For short-haul flights on Star Alliance partners within Europe, there are a lot of open spaces during Summer 2023!

 <img src="/assets/img/aeroplan-guide/7-aeroplan-intra-eu.webp" alt="Short-haul flights within Europe on Aeroplan (using AwardFares)." />